Bangor Bus and Rail Centre: History

 The station was opened by the Belfast and County Down Railway on 1 May 1865 and closed to goods traffic on 24 April 1950.

 Daylight saving time was introduced by the Summer Time Act 1916 and implemented on 1 October 1916 as GMT plus one hour and Dublin Mean Time plus one hour.
 However, Dublin Mean Time (used by the railways) had a disparity of twenty-five minutes with Greenwich Mean Time, which meant that the Bangor Railway Station Clock was to be put back only thirty-five minutes instead of one hour.
 An additional complication was that the clocks in Belfast and Bangor were twenty-three minutes and thirty-nine seconds behind Greenwich Mean Time (not twenty-five minutes as in Dublin), so the final adjustment was thirty-six minutes and twenty-one seconds.
 The change to the time displayed on the Bangor Station Clock was not welcomed by commuters.

 The station buildings were originally erected in 1864–1865 to designs by the architect Charles Lanyon.
 Following World War 2, however, refurbishments made by the Ulster Transport Authority to this Italianate structure damaged the original Lanyon-designed building, stripping it of much of its original brickwork.
 The company then rebuilt the building, before it was reconstructed again to a new design in 2000.

 In the year 2001, then-mayor of Bangor Alan Chambers sealed a time capsule under the foyer of the station which is to be opened in 2101.

 Services

-Mondays to Saturdays there is a half-hourly service toward Belfast Grand Central.
-Extra services operate at peak times and the service frequency reduces to hourly in the evenings.
-Certain peak-time services from this station operate as expresses between and or Belfast Lanyon Place.
+Mondays to Saturdays, there is generally a half-hourly service towards Belfast Grand Central, with additional services operating during weekday peak periods.
+Services are less frequent during the late evening.